Regulation in Progress

 Searching for a solution to that hopelessly unreachable STOP button only served to draw her attention back to the mirror.
 In a surreal twist that felt more like a nightmare than a dream, she felt as though the machine was punishing her for indulging her curiosity.

 In spite of the discomfort, she was beginning to find some sort of meditative sense of calm in the experience.
 Although, achieving mindfulness was not exactly difficult when the metronomic swats of the paddle made it quite tricky to focus on anything else.
-She tried to find the silver lining, but it was hard to appreciate the discipline when every swat felt like a personal affront to her dignity.
+She tried to find a silver lining, but it was hard to appreciate the discipline when every swat felt like a personal affront to her dignity.

 After some moments lost in her thoughts, absorbing the inescapable sensations, she noticed the readout was now showing: 15.
 Followed by another — THWACK.

 “Oh.
 Wonderful.
 Right on schedule — if your schedule’s written in evil,” she moaned, glimpsing the numbers: 05, a value she expected to have seen several minutes previously.
 Mentally rotating the display into its correct position, she sighed.
-Still 50 more to go.
+Still fifty more to go.

 There was little she could do but wait.
 She flopped forward onto the accommodating leather padding, occasionally glancing up at the mirror to witness her blushes and to see the machine performing its deft flicks of the paddle.

 Against a backdrop of the unsympathetic automaton’s tireless efforts — whirring, clicking, smacking — she took occasional glances at the readout.
-Finally, when it seemed as though this ordeal would never be over, she saw the welcome sight of some readings she was waiting for.
+Finally, when it seemed as though her ordeal would never be over, she saw the welcome sight of some readings she was waiting for.

 90...
 50... h0...